Gabrielle (singer): 1999–2001: Rise and Greatest Hits

-2004–2009: Play to Win, Always and touring
+2004–2008: Play to Win, Always and touring

 Gabrielle once again teamed with frequent collaborators Jonathan Shorten and trio Julian Gallagher, Richard Stannard, and Ferdy Unger-Hamilton to work on her fourth studio album Play to Win.
 Released in May 2004, it reached number ten on the UK Albums Chart and was certified gold by the British Phonographic Industry (BPI).
 Elsewhere however, the album failed to chart noticeably.
 "Stay the Same," Play to Win's lead single, peaked at number 20 on the UK Singles Chart but became Gabrielle's lowest-charting single in eight years, albeit her tenth consecutive top twenty hit.
 Second and final single "Ten Years Time" missed the top 40.
 In support of the album, a UK concert tour followed.

 In October 2007, Gabrielle's fifth studio album Always was released.
 While the album received positive reviews from music critics, its preceding single "Why," a duet with Paul Weller, failed to enter the top forty.
 Similarly, Always missed the top ten, peaking at number eleven on UK Albums Chart, and entered the UK R&B Album Chart at number 4.
 The final single from the album, "Every Little Teardrop" was released; however, it failed to chart.
 The same year, Gabrielle set off on a sell out UK tour of 14 dates which earned positive reviews on her performances.
 In mid-2008, she headlined the Zermatt Unplugged music festival along with Alanis Morissette, as well as the Birmingham Pride.
 In addition, Gabrielle won an Ivor Novello Award for Best Song Collection. and was also Al Green's special guest on the UK dates of his 2008 tour.

+2009–2012: Parenting career break

+Gabrielle wanted to be closer to her two children, and so took a career break.